 — to ensure the continuity and development of the Ukrainian photographic scene during the war.

-The Research Grant Program for Ukrainian Photographers is funded by EEP Berlin which provides an initial backing of €10 000 which are to be given out in the form of research grants of €250, €500 and €1000 to Ukrainian lens-based artists and researchers currently working in Ukraine.
+The Grant Program is funded by EEP Berlin which provides an initial backing of €10 000 which are to be given out in the form of research grants of €250 per month for the duration of six to nine months.

-The research grants are given out to photographers, writers, curators and researchers who are working with specific focus on the current situation in Ukraine.
+The grants are given out to photographers, writers, curators and researchers who are working with specific focus on the current situation in Ukraine.

 — The participants agree to share excerpts of the work funded for the documentation of the organization's activities.